elParaguayo/qtile-extras/docs/manual/how_to/bar.rst

 .. note::

     There is an open `PR`_ in the qtile repository to add bar borders to the official repo.
-If that request is merged then the decorations may be removed from this repository.
+This is likely to be merged in the near future but, if you really can't wait to try it, go ahead!

 .. _PR: https://github.com/qtile/qtile/pull/2675